By Eugene, January 31, 2026

 Sample scenarios, real-world examples

-Below are three illustrative scenarios using simple amortization to show monthly payment and total interest.
-These use rounded APRs consistent with the bands above.
-Numbers are examples to help you compare trade-offs.
-Get lender quotes for exact offers.
+Below are three sample examples using simple payment math to show monthly payment and total loan costs.
+These use rounded APRs in line with the bands above.

 Scenario 1, Strong borrower (excellent credit) buying a new Class C, 20-year loan